 Dave Steimel has a BS in Mechanical Engineering from the University of Missouri-Rolla and is a Certified Energy Manager (CEM).
 He has served as a power plant performance engineer, key account executive, and energy efficiency expert for Ameren, a large Midwest utility.
 He was responsible for educating their customers and business community on energy issues and electric rates, and methods to recognize and initiate projects to conserve energy, reduce pollution, and lower their bottom-line cost.
 He has served as an energy consultant and on the Board of Directors for the Association of Energy Consultants (APEC) and the Regional Commerce and Growth Association (RCGA) to assist in developing effective energy strategies.
 Dave teaches BOC 101, 102, and 104 Missouri and Illinois.

 Jeff Bates is a Professor and Program Coordinator for the Environmental Science, Safety & Health program at Columbus State Community College.
-He teaches a variety of environmental science and OSHA courses.
-He formerly worked as an environmental consultant, primarily as a hydrogeologist.
-Jeff has provided training for both the private and public sectors in topics such as environmental site assessments, asbestos, mold, lead, underground storage tanks, and various OSHA classes.
+He teaches a variety of environmental science and safety courses, and coordinates a certificate in Sustainable Building.
+He formerly worked as an environmental consultant, with much of his expertise in hydrology.
 Jeff received his B.A. from the University at Buffalo (SUNY), his M.S. from Bowling Green State University, and his Ph.D. from Ohio State University, all in geology.
 He is a member of a variety of professional organizations, including the Partnership for Environmental Technology Education.
-Dr. Bates teaches BOC 1008.
+Dr. Bates instructs BOC 1008.

 Dean M. Bortz, CSI, CDT is an Associate Professor and Program Coordinator for the Construction Management program at Columbus State Community College.
 He instructs a variety of construction management courses, OSHA 10- and 30-hour Construction Safety and Health certifications, and engineering courses.
 Over the past 40 years, he has worked as a plant manager for a multinational pharmaceutical company, an application engineer for a multinational power transmission component company, and a manufacturer’s representative and sub-contractor for various construction products and services.
 Dean received is AAS in Mechanical Engineering from Columbus State Community College, his B.A. in Economics and Psychology from Lake Forest College, and his MA from Ohio State University in Math, Science and Technology Education.
 He is a member of several professional and honors organizations, and coordinates the Facilities Energy Conservation Management certificate program.
 Dean primarily instructs BOC 105.